64kramsystem/personal_notes/racc_parsing.md

     | DIGIT ADD DIGIT       { return val[0] + val[2] } # MUST include the `return`!!
     | DIGIT SUBTRACT DIGIT  { return val[0] - val[2] }
     ;

-end
+  # Repetition is encoded as recursion
+  options
+    : options option
+    | option                # define option is in a separate rule
+    ;

+  # In order to define optional productions, must use three cases:

+  rule_b
+    : TOK_B
+    | TOK_B rule_c     # If `c` is the last token of the string, use the token (ie. TOK_C) instead of the rule.
+    | rule_c
+    ;

+  # The empty string allows a simpler encoding of optional productions:

+  expression: A rule_B rule_C
+  rule_B: | B                 # syntax for empty string
+  rule_C: | C                 # in order for this to work, B and C must not start with the same letter end

 ---- header